-• When the vehicle speed is above 4 MPH (7 km/h).
+When the vehicle speed is above 4 MPH (7 km/h).

-- When any of the memory switches are pushed while the automatic drive positioner is operating. - When the adjusting switch for the driver's seat is turned on while the automatic drive positioner is operating. - When the seat has been already moved to the memorized position. - When no seat position is stored in the memory switch. - When the shift selector is moved from P (Park) to any other position. - When the driver's door remains open more than 45 seconds and the ignition switch is not in the ON position.
+- When any of the memory switches are pushed while the automatic drive positioner is operating. - When the adjusting switch for the driver's seat is turned on while the automatic drive positioner is operating. - When the seat has been already moved to the memorized position. - When no seat position is stored in the memory switch. - When the shift selector lever is moved from P (Park) to any other position. - When the driver's door remains open more than 45 seconds and the ignition switch is not in the ON position.

 The automatic drive positioner system can be adjusted and canceled.
-For vehicles with navigation system, see "Comfort & convenience settings" in the "Monitor, climate, audio, phone and voice recognition systems" section of this manual.
+For vehicles with navigation system, see "Comfort & convenience settings" in the "Display screen, heater, air conditioner, audio and phone systems" section of this manual.
 For vehicles without navigation system, see your NISSAN dealer.